 Creating a keyword list from text in PHP

 PHPIn PHP, there are useful functions to handle array data.
-Especially, the function in_array()
+Especially, the function in_array() allows you to check

 whether there is a specific value exists in an array.

-In the PHP manual, the function in_array()
+In the PHP manual, the function in_array() is defined as:

-in_array(mixed $needle, array $haystack [, bool $strict = FALSE ]):bool
+in_array(mixed $needle, array $haystack [, bool $strict = FALSE ]):bool.

-We can search for $needle
+We can search for $needle in the array $haystack.

-also checked in the $haystack
+also checked in the $haystack.

 By using this function, we can create a keyword list from a string.

-As shown in the code snippet below, the function getKeywords()
+As shown in the code snippet below, the function getKeywords() extracts the keywords from the input string

-into an array.
+$str into an array.

 function getKeywords($str) {